-- (1) Options are "in-the-money" if the market price of the Common Stock on December 30, 2004 (\$1.08) exceeds the exercise price of such options.
-The value of such options is calculated by determining the difference between the aggregate market price of the Common Stock underlying the options on December 30, 2004 (last trading day of the year) and the aggregate exercise price of such options. - (2) Includes (i) warrants to purchase 85,220 shares held by Mr. Horowitz and (ii) warrants to purchase 300,000 shares of Common Stock held by CMH Capital Management Corp., an entity in which Mr. Horowitz is the sole owner and officer.
+(1) Options are "in-the-money" if the market price of the Common Stock on December 30, 2005 (\$1.13) exceeds the exercise price of such options.
+The value of such options is calculated by determining the difference between the aggregate market price of the Common Stock underlying the

+- options on December 30, 2005 (last trading day of the year) and the aggregate exercise price of such options. - Includes options and warrants to purchase 1,300,000 shares of Common Stock held by CMH Capital Management Corp., an entity in which Mr. Horowitz is the sole owner and officer.